 Video (Starts at 3:14:30 of 7:40:33)

-RIP Rutger Hauer, the actor who turned down a role as an actual Nazi to instead play a futuristic robo-supremacist leader of renegade replicants in Bladerunner.
-He passed away this month aged 75
+RIP Rutger Hauer, the actor who turned down a role as a Nazi out of the past to instead play a Nazi of the future (robo-supremacist) leading rebellious replicants in Bladerunner.

 “Rutger read [my] speech and then went on with a couple of lines about memories in the rain,” co-screenwriter David Webb Peoples told THR in 2017.
 “And then he looked at me like a naughty little boy, like he was checking to see if the writer was going to be upset.
 I didn’t let on that I was upset, but at the time, I was a little upset and threatened by it.